A strike on a mosque kills 19 as Israel bombards northern Gaza and southern Beirut

 Heavy bombardment of southern Beirut

-In Beirut, airstrikes lit up the skyline and loud explosions echoed across the southern suburbs, known as the Dahiyeh, throughout the night, as Israel struck what it said were Hezbollah militants sites.
-The strikes reportedly targeted a building near a road leading to Lebanon’s only international airport and another formerly used by the Hezbollah-run broadcaster Al-Manar.
+In Beirut, airstrikes lit up the skyline and loud explosions echoed across the southern suburbs, known as the Dahiyeh, throughout the night, as Israel struck what it said were Hezbollah militant sites.

+Lebanon’s state-run National News Agency said the area was hit by more than 30 strikes overnight, the heaviest bombardment since Sept.
+23 when Israel escalated its air campaign.

+The targets included a gas station on the main highway leading to the Beirut airport and a warehouse for medical supplies, the agency said.
+Some of the overnight strikes set off a long series of explosions, suggesting that ammunition stores may have been hit.

 Israel’s military confirmed it was striking targets near Beirut and said about 30 projectiles had crossed from Lebanon into Israeli territory, with some intercepted.